WSU-kduncan/s24cicd-ChaseEnnis/README-CI.md

 ### Part 1 - Dockerize It

-> This part of the lab, I create a `docker` container to host and run the contents of my site

 1. Installing `docker`:
    * `sudo apt update`
    * `sudo apt install -y apt-transport-https ca-certificates curl software-properties-common`